hambaga/phinguyen.io/content/mighty-mighty-memoization/index.md

 ![Oof](alazyfox.gif)

 Needless to say, when you make use of the good example from the above section, this problem will go away.
 In real life situation, you will be likely to deal with a big form and complex change handlers.
-I have experienced massive, obvious performance problem with poor form libraries in considerably powerful laptops.
+I have experienced massive, obvious performance problems with poor form libraries in considerably powerful laptops.
 We're all internet consumers and we can all agree that using a laggy, bug-ridden form is the least fun thing to do in the world.
 Let's try and keep that away from our customers, shall we?

 ## Memoization in functional components